Does Drinking Alcohol Decreases Your Immune System?

 Moderate Alcohol Use

-Studies in humans and experimental animals suggest that low-doses of ethanol may enhance the immune response.
-In humans, a moderate intake of alcohol in individuals exposed to rhinoviruses was associated with a decreased risk of developing the common cold, suggesting that moderate consumption of alcohol may enhance the immune response, resulting in a more effective host defense.
-This enhancing effect might depend on the type of beverage (whether it is fermented or distilled.
+Studies in humans and experimental animals suggest that low doses of ethanol may enhance the immune response.
+In humans, a moderate intake of alcohol in individuals exposed to rhinoviruses was associated with a decreased risk of developing the common cold, suggesting that moderate consumption of alcohol may enhance the immune response, resulting in more effective host defense.
+This enhancing effect might depend on the type of beverage (whether it is fermented or distilled).

 Ethanol may be detrimental to immune cells due to the generation of free radicals during clearance; however, alcoholic beverages containing antioxidants should be protective against immune cell damage.
-Daily moderate consumption of alcohol (500 ml of a 12 % ethanol dilution), and 500 ml of red wine, red grape juice, and dealcoholised red wine for two weeks at doses which inversely correlate with cardiovascular disease risk did not show any effects on human immune cell functions.
+Daily moderate consumption of alcohol (500 ml of a 12 % ethanol dilution), 500 ml of red wine, red grape juice, and de-alcoholized red wine for two weeks at doses that inversely correlate with cardiovascular disease risk did not show any effects on human immune cell functions.

 Excessive Alcohol Use